dpawlows/exercise10/README.md

 6. Convert this new data frame to a numpy array using the `to_numpy()` method of the data frame.
 Save the result to a new variable.
 Then, use the numpy array to plot the absolute magnitude as a function of distance.
 Save the plot as magVsDistance.png.

+ Warning: Remember data types are important!
+In this assignment, it is really easy to create a dataframe that has data with the wrong data type.
+Make sure that once you create the dataframe, each column of data has the type that you expect.
+Please note that if you populate a numpy array with all of your data, that array can only hold data of a single type (unlike a python list which allows mixed types).
+This can lead to a dataframe that is filled with a bunch of strings when you meant to include numerical data such as floats and ints.